PROGRAMS & SERVICES

 DAWG’s Community Assistance (CA) program helps primarily low-income, veterans and active duty military Douglas County residents keep their pets healthy by assisting with the cost of veterinary and other care.
 For more information contact DAWG (775) 901-9596.

 Get household family cats or dogs spayed/neutered.
 Program for qualified low income, veterans and active duty military Douglas County residents.
-Low co-pay vouchers for spay/neuter.
 Low income criteria required (Medicaid, unemployment, food stamps, NV checkup, low income housing, wage stub, WIC, reduced/free school lunches, income tax return, social security or disability).
 For Douglas County residents only.
 Proof of residency is required.
 Vouchers accepted at Carson Valley Vet, Quail Ridge Animal Hospital and Animal Medical Services.
 Call (775) 901-2821 for more information and to obtain an application.

 FOSTER A DOG OR CAT!